-The Fund, after investing at least 90% of its total assets in securities that comprise its Underlying Index, may invest its remaining assets in securities (including other funds) not included in its Underlying Index, and in money market instruments, including repurchase agreements and other funds, including affiliated funds, that invest exclusively in money market instruments (subject to applicable limitations under the Investment Company Act of 1940, as amended (the "1940 Act") or exemptions therefrom), convertible securities, structured notes (notes on which the amount of principal repayment and interest payments is based on the movement of one or more specified factors, such as the movement of a particular security or securities index) and in futures contracts, options and options on futures contracts.
-The Fund may use options, futures contracts, convertible securities and structured notes to seek performance that corresponds to its Underlying Index, and to manage cash flows.

-The Adviser anticipates that it may take approximately two business days (a business day is any day that the New York Stock Exchange ("NYSE") is open) for additions to and deletions from the Underlying Index to fully settle in the portfolio composition of the Fund.
+The Fund, after investing at least 80% of its total assets in securities that comprise its Underlying Index, may invest its remaining assets in securities (including other funds) not included in its Underlying Index, and in money market instruments, including repurchase agreements or other funds, including affiliated funds, that invest exclusively in money market instruments (subject to applicable limitations under the 1940 Act or exemptions therefrom), convertible securities, structured notes (notes on which the amount of principal repayment and interest payments is based on the movement of one or more specified factors, such as the movement of a particular security or securities index) and in futures contracts, options, options on futures contracts and swaps.
+Convertible securities, structured notes, futures contracts, options, options on futures contracts and swaps may be used by the Fund in seeking performance that corresponds to its Underlying Index and to manage cash flows.
+The Adviser anticipates that it may take approximately two business days (a business day is any day that the New York Stock Exchange ("NYSE") is open) for additions to, and deletions from, the Fund's Underlying Index to fully settle in the portfolio composition of the Fund.

-The Fund's investment objective constitutes a non-fundamental policy that the Board of Trustees (the "Board") of the Invesco Exchange-Traded Fund Trust II (the "Trust") may change without shareholder approval upon 60 days' prior written notice to shareholders.
+The Fund's investment objective constitutes a non-fundamental policy that the Board of Trustees (the "Board") of the Invesco Exchange-Traded Self-Indexed Fund Trust (the "Trust") may change without shareholder approval upon 60 days' prior written notice to shareholders.
 The fundamental and non-fundamental policies of the Fund are set forth in the Fund's Statement of Additional Information ("SAI") under the section "Investment Restrictions."